Current Status

 Current activities & next steps

-• The legal agreement governing the entry and ongoing requirements for participation in the Scheme is currently being negotiated at sector level, co-ordinated by the IA.
-Firms interested in potentially joining the Scheme in future should contact the IA as early sight of the draft agreement will be advantageous.
+• The legal agreement governing the entry and ongoing requirements for participation in the Scheme is negotiated at sector level, co-ordinated by the IA.
+The transfer & agency agreement (TAA) covering assets of non-fluctuating value was agreed in May 2025.

 Actions for Firms